-6. Copyrights
+9.5.6.
+Copyrights

 Creative works that are protectable by copyright belong, under the general law, to an employer if they are created by an employee within the scope of his or her employment.
-In common with universities generally, however, Tulane has never sought to assert its ownership rights in respect of books and articles written by faculty members.
-This waiver of rights rests predominantly upon the view that scholars should have unfettered freedom to communicate with others and to convey information to them, whether in the form of research findings, ideas, opinions, advice, or instruction, for any purpose of their choosing.
+In common with universities generally, however, the University does not regard itself as holding ownership rights in respect of books and articles written by faculty members.
+This tradition rests predominantly upon the view that scholars should have unfettered freedom to communicate with others and to convey information to them, whether in the form of research findings, ideas, opinions, advice, or instruction, for any purpose of their choosing.
+Therefore, for works created after April 7, 2003 the University, where it is free to do so, shall treat a faculty member as the owner of the copyright in a book or article written by that faculty member, subject to Section 6.02, below.

 In recent years, the kinds of work that are copyrightable, as well as the number of media in which any copyrightable work can be created, have increased greatly, so as to include, for example, all kinds of video and audio tapes, microfilms, and computer programs.
 In many cases, a work created in a new medium is the same, in all essentials, as a book or article of the traditional kind, in that its primary concern is communication with others, and appropriately, such a work should be treated in the same way as books and articles have always been treated.

 But in many other cases, a copyrightable work in a new medium is not primarily concerned with the communication of the information in that work, but is instead primarily utilitarian or functional, such as a computer program that controls the operation of an industrial or commercial process.
 With respect to this latter kind of work, the considerations that have historically justified the University's refusal to assert its ownership rights do not exist.
 Such a work is much more closely akin to a scientific or technological invention or discovery, and shall be dealt with by this policy in an analogous manner.

-6.01 Ownership Rights
+6.1 Ownership Rights